TCLamnidis/BareBonesBash/README.md

 <p align="center"><img src="https://media.giphy.com/media/3o6Ztk4xTVAnfqYPn2/source.gif" width="20%"> <img src="https://media.giphy.com/media/QWXhaNjfwuNs4/giphy-tumblr.gif" width="20%"></p>

-Now let's look around at out current location and see what we can find withing our home directories.
+Now let's look around at out current location and see what we can find within our home directories.
 We can use the command `ls`, shorthand for "list", which will (surprise surprise) list the directory contents.